-During the survey operations, continuous QC was taking place (Figure 5-13).
+During the survey operations, continuous QC was taking place (Figure 5-14).
 This included monitoring status and/or quality indicators of the individual systems.
-Automated alerts were used when a status or quality indicator of one of the sensors was out of the specified range.
+Automated alerts were used when a status- or quality indicator of one of the sensors was out of the specified range.
 The specific alerts for all survey systems were as follows:

 - Multibeam echosounder:

 - Monitoring of data coverage;

 - Monitoring of 95% confidence level;

+- Monitoring of overlapping data between adjacent survey lines;